The common

 failure in cats."

-The original recall includedfoods sold under the
+The original recall included

 Hill's, Iams, Eukanuba and Nutro brand names plus another 37